ibm-cloud-docs/Cloudant/api/capacity.md

 The returned structure includes the following fields:

-- **throughput**: Breakdown of the current number of reads, writes, and global queries consumed.
+- `throughput` - Breakdown of the current number of reads, writes, and global queries consumed.

-### Example JSON response of the current consumption of capacity
+See the following example JSON response of the current consumption of capacity:

 ```json
 {